aksharabruno/DEPT-movie-search/README.md

 I explored other options, but OMDb stood out.
 It’s free to use, doesn’t require complex setup, and offers up to 1000 requests per day — more than enough for this scope.

 ### In-Memory Caching — Simple and Effective
 For a small app, in-memory caching works well — it’s fast, and easy to implement.
-If this were a production system, I’d likely switch to Redis and cache invalidation.
+If this were a production system, I’d likely switch to Redis and add cache invalidation.

 ### Plain HTML/CSS + Vanilla JS — Functional and Focused
 Since the brief emphasized backend logic, I intentionally skipped frontend frameworks to keep things light.
 Still, I added small touches like autocomplete and modal views to keep the user experience smooth and polished.